GanithaNetra/Club-Activities/README.md

 # Inauguration of activities for AY2023-2024

-The formal Inauguration of cureent year activities of Infinity- the saintgits mathematics club was held on 29 September, 2023.
+The formal Inauguration of current year activities of Infinity- the saintgits mathematics club was held on 29 September, 2023.
 During the function an expert talk was conducted  with the title `Harnessing the power of computational mathematics in engineering`.
 Sixty students and ten faculty members from various departments were attended the session.

 ![](https://github.com/GanithaNetra/Club-Activities/blob/main/Infinity-%20Mathematics%20club.bmp)